Carr Bank Park: History

 Later the estate became the property of William Cavendish-Bentinck, 6th Duke of Portland, who then sold the house and grounds to the borough council.

 The Duke advised that he wanted the grounds to be used as a public park (which it was in 1924) and the house to be used as a museum.

+Memorials

 A memorial was built to remember the men who died in World War I. The memorial was unveiled in 1926 and is now grade II listed.
 In April 2011, the central bronze plaque was stolen.
 It was replaced by black granite, inscribed with gold lettering.